-If you're selling your car and not replacing it you should cancel your cover immediately as you no longer own the car and there's no point paying for cover you don't need.
+If you're selling your car and not replacing it, you should cancel your cover immediately as you no longer own the car and there's no point paying for cover you don't need.
 Failure to cancel could also result in a claim against your insurance if the new owner has an accident.

-You will be charged for changing the policy, and you may have to pay more for cover to reflect any added risk associated with your new car, but this could still work out a lot cheaper than cancelling and taking out a new policy, so do your sums before you decide.
+You will be charged for changing the policy, and you may have to pay more for cover to reflect any added risk associated with your new car.
+This could still work out a lot cheaper than cancelling and taking out a new policy.
+But not always.
+Do your sums before you decide.

 Can I cancel my car insurance if I've made a claim?

 You should be able to cancel your car insurance even if you've made a claim on the policy, but you will be required to pay the whole policy price in full.

 This means you won't get any refund if you've paid up front, and if you pay monthly you'll have to pay for any remaining cover as one lump sum.

 Will I get a refund if I cancel my insurance?